woutdp/geoquest/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# to automatically format the code
+npm run format
 ```

 ## Building